VundleVim/Vundle.vim/README.md

 ## TODO:
 [Vundle] is a work in progress so any ideas/patches appreciated

-* tests
+* activate newly added bundles on .vimrc reload or after :BundleInstall
 * allow specify revision/version?
-* activate newly added bundles on .vimrc reload
 * search by description aswell
 * show descrption in search results
 * use location list/quick fix list for search results
+* documentation
+* tests
 * make it rock!

 [Vundle]:http://github.com/gmarik/vundle